zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-google.md

 [Msdiv 101] (# msdiv101) # msdiv101 .ref .msdiv} (17-5)

 [APZ 101.1] (# apz101.1) # apz101.1 .ref .apz} "going over here" means
 The defilements, the masses, the consecrations are here.
-Overseas to immortal Nirvana Says.
-The decay of desire is called Nirvana, which is called Viraga.
+Overseas to immortal Nibbana Says.
+The decay of desire is called Nibbana, which is called Viraga.

 [APZ 101.2] (# apz101.2) # apz101.2 .ref .apz} "The Great Way" is Aryan
 Tells the octagonal path.
 (17--3 here) Paragraph 7 should be applied.)
 "Great" means,